 - Upload an academic writing sample to the application portal.

-- You are required to provide evidence of your writing ability (master’s thesis, academic paper from a graduate course, or a journal article which you believe can be used to judge your writing ability).
-If your preferred writing sample is in a language other than English, please contact the SLA Program Director for instruction.
+- You are required to provide evidence of your writing ability in academic English by submitting a sample of your work, such as a master’s thesis, academic paper from a graduate course, or a single-authored journal article.
+You may submit an optional second writing sample in a language other than English.

 - Upload your unofficial transcripts of each postsecondary institution attended.